-79%

-Of teachers agree that they
+79% Of teachers agree that they

-enjoy useing

-Kide lesson plans.

 I'm so excited to have found this curriculum.
 I really enjoy the training videos which show, for example, how you can just put on a different pair of glasses, turn around and the kids will be engaged in that.
 It gave me more confidence to teach science.